DreAymi/SAXS_reconstruction/README.md

     score_mat.txt: Record top 20 samples with high score on every generation. cc_mat.txt: Record top 20 samples' correlation coefficient with target structure in every generation.
     ```

+5. Notes
+    The SASTBX package is used to provide two functions: (1) computation of model saxs profile from voxel objects; (2) superpose the reconstructed models to reference model to quantify the consistency.
+Both functions can be replaced by other options.
+For example, the SAXS profiles can be computed using Crysol, AquaSAXS, PepsiSAXS or DENSS; model comparison can be done with chimera program, or the program in ATSAS.
+The codes in map2iq.py needs to be modified to reflect the change of these functions.